Decluttering and reorganising your home can be a great way to clear your mind, keep your hands busy, and enjoy a satisfying end result.

-If your life has been feeling cluttered and disorganised lately, then why not take some time to tackle the contents of your bathroom cabinet, or sort through the mound of clothes you no longer wear?
+So, if your life has been feeling cluttered and disorganised lately, why not take some time to tackle the contents of your bathroom cabinet, or sort through the mound of clothes you no longer wear?

 Why should I declutter and reorganise my living space?

-- Decluttering and reorganising can boost your energy.
-Often when we start making a series of quick decisions about what to keep and how to organise things, our brains enter “doing” mode.
-When our productivity levels are boosted in this way, we often feel more inclined to keep working through our to-do list for that day.
+Often, when we start making a series of quick decisions about what to keep and how to organise things, our brains enter ‘doing’ mode.
+This boosts our productivity levels, making us feel more inclined to keep working through our to-do list for that day.

-You might find that you finish decluttering and still have enough energy for a run, or to try that raspberry cheesecake recipe that you’ve been meaning to get round to.
+You might find that you finish decluttering and still have enough energy for a run, or to try that raspberry cheesecake recipe that you’ve been meaning to get around to.

-For example, I recently found a “lazy arm” contraption that clips to any flat surface and holds my smartphone, for a hand-free experience.
-I got it for Christmas one year and had never used it, but I’ve now begun to use it daily to when completing home workouts and chatting with friends and family during video calls.
+For example, I recently found a ‘lazy arm’ contraption that clips to any flat surface and holds my smartphone, for a hands-free experience.
+I got it for Christmas one year and had never gotten it out of the box, but I’ve now begun to use it daily when completing home workouts and chatting with friends and family during video calls.

 6 easy steps to help you declutter and reorganise your home